Rising-Stars-by-Sunshine/csecon206-rong/README.md

 - more about the author
 - references

-### Model
+### Part1 Model

-The Trust game is an experiment aimed at studying human trust and cooperative behavior.
+The Trust game is an experiment aimed at studying human trust and cooperative behavior (Sabbagh&Clara 2008).
 In this game, there are two participants: investor A and receiver B. Investor A has a certain amount of money and can choose to give some of it to receiver B. This money will be doubled, and receiver B can choose to return some of it to investor A or keep all the money.
 If receiver B chooses to return some of the money to investor A, then both investor A and receiver B will jointly receive more money.
 However, if receiver B chooses to keep all the money, then investor A will lose their investment.
 Analyzing the behavior of the investor and receiver can effectively analyze the psychology of human trust and cooperative behavior in real life.

 ### Game Environment: